Lane: Designing Three Hardware Brands into One

-Lane made the strategic decision to bring its sub-brands for door furniture under the Lane brand to generate maximum impact in stores.
-The newly designed Lane brand had to be fresh but retain brand heritage.
+Lane made the strategic decision to bring its sub-brands for door furniture under the unified Lane brand to create maximum impact in stores.
+The refreshed branding needed to feel modern and appealing while retaining the heritage and trust associated with the Lane name.

 Lane has had a long relationship with Mela Creative.